 American Exurbia

 Between 2001-2005 I photographed mothers and children in their homes, in what were newly developed “exurbia” communities in New Jersey and Connecticut.
 I was teaching at a Community College alongside newly constructed gated communities that had once been farms.
 The election of George Bush was said to have been won by these new exurbia’s.
-My interest in photographing the women and children within these places, lay in my fascination with the development of identity and my interest the continuity of a US phenomenon of “seeking security” from perceived fear of danger.
-I came to know the collaborators in my photographs through the College, people who worked there, and also by talking to strangers at donut shops or supermarkets as I drove to and from work.
+My interest in photographing the women and children within these places, lay in my fascination with identity and my interest in the continuity of a US phenomenon of “seeking security” from perceived fear of danger.
+I mostly came to know the collaborators in my photographs through the College, and also by talking to strangers at shops nearby as I drove to and from work.
 These photographs exist as an exploration of a U.S. pattern of self segregation built upon a painful history of race and class and the impact this has on our future..